Investigating Pretrained Language Models for Graph-to-Text Generation: Experiments

 \section{Experiments}

-We develop our experiments based on pretrained models released by HuggingFace \citep{wolf2019huggingfaces}.
+We modify the BART and T5 implementations released by Hugging Face \citep{wolf2019huggingfaces} in order to adapt them to graph-to-text generation.
+For the KG datasets, we add the \ourtag{H}, \ourtag{R}, and \ourtag{T} tokens to the models' vocabulary.
+We add all edge labels seen in the training set to the vocabulary of the models for AMR.
 Following \citet{wolf2019huggingfaces}, we use the Adam optimizer \cite{kingma:adam} with an initial learning rate of $3 \cdot 10^{-5}$.
 We employ a linearly decreasing learning rate schedule without warm-up.
 The batch and beam search sizes are chosen from \{2,4,8\} and \{1,3,5\}, respectively, based on the respective development set.
-We add all edge labels seen in the training set to the vocabulary of the models for AMR17.
-For the KG datasets, we add the \ourtag{H}, \ourtag{R}, and \ourtag{T} tokens to the models' vocabulary.
 Dev BLEU is used for model selection.